Big-Boned or Just Overweight? The Body Mass Index Can Tell

 If your BMI falls into the range of overweight or obese, consider consulting with a physician.

-A well-muscled athlete might weigh more, and be far healthier, than a pudgy person who is the same height.
+A well-muscled athlete might weigh more and still be far healthier, than a person of the same height who carries extra body fat.
 So if that’s the case, how can the Body Mass Index be accurate?

 After all, the index calculates a person’s weight and height to end up with a number indicating if someone tips the scales into a healthy, or unhealthy, range.

 And, the BMI index for adults does not consider gender, so the ranges are the same for men and women.